Chocolate Myers

 Danny "Chocolate" Myers (born October 17, 1948) is an American stock car racing personality.
 A long-time staffer for Richard Childress Racing, he was the fueler on six of the team's NASCAR championships (Dale Earnhardt Sr., 1986–87, 1990–91, 1993–94) and is the current curator of the team's museum.
-He is a radio host on Sirius Satellite Radio.
+He is also a radio host on SiriusXM Satellite Radio.

 Racing career

 Chocolate Myers worked as the fueler for Richard Childress Racing's No. 3 and later No. 29 team from 1976 until 2002.
 He was part of the "Flying Aces" crew that was named the NASCAR pit crew of the year from 1985 until 1988.
 During the 20 years as an over-the-wall crew member, Chocolate and team owner Richard Childress visited victory lane 84 times, including the 1998 Daytona 500 win with driver Dale Earnhardt, Sr. Chocolate began his own "big time" racing career in 1968.
 That was the year he and Childress went to the Daytona 500 together the first time.

 Earnhardt died in the 2001 Daytona 500 and the images of Myers' emotional outburst three weeks later as the team scored its first win with new driver Kevin Harvick are regarded today as one of NASCAR's most emotional wins.
 Myers retired at the end of 2002; during the season he was part of the crew that was swapped from servicing Kevin Harvick to Robby Gordon's car.

 One of the highlights of Chocolate's career was racing in Japan with his friends Richard Childress and Dale Earnhardt, Sr. in 1996.
 He also went to sign autographs for the troops in the War in Iraq.
 Myers is also on the Racers Speaking Circuit.